ShreekaraKedlaya/DVWA-report/README.md

 # DVWA Command Injection Writeup

-This is part of my ongoing DVWA exploitation series where I work through each vulnerability across all security levels.
-Command Injection was particularly interesting because the progression from Low to High shows exactly why blacklist filtering keeps failing in the real world.
+Target Application: Damn Vulnerable Web Application (DVWA)
+Vulnerability: Command Injection (exec module)

 ---

 # Low Security

 ## Overview

-The Command Injection module gives you a simple input field that accepts an IP address and runs a ping against it.
-The idea is straightforward — but when there's no sanitization on that input, you're essentially handing the user a terminal.
+After opening the Command Injection module in DVWA, I noticed the application accepted an IP address input and ran a ping command against it.
+My goal was to check whether the input was being sanitized before getting passed to the shell.

 ---

 ## Initial Observation

-I started by just entering a normal IP to see what the application actually does under the hood.
+I started by entering a normal IP address to understand how the application behaves.

 ```bash
 127.0.0.1